-An easy whole food recipe for Protein Blender Pancakes made with only five ingredients.
-These gluten-free crepe-like pancakes are packed with high-quality protein and perfect for your weekly meal prep!
+A quick and easy recipe for Oatmeal Protein Pancakes made in a blender with only five whole-food ingredients.
+These gluten-free crepe-like pancakes are packed with high-quality protein and perfect for weekly meal prep!

 The oats in this recipe provide a great source of dietary fiber and carbohydrates for energy.
-If you use gluten-free oats, then it's also a tasty gluten-free pancake.
-The egg whites and cottage cheese are excellent sources of nutritious lean protein.
-Don't worry, I eat yolks but sometimes I like to save my fats for other things later in the day. 🙂 The cinnamon in the mix adds a nice flavor boost.
+You can use certified gluten-free oats for tasty gluten-free protein pancakes.
+Eggs and cottage cheese are excellent sources of nutritious lean protein.
+The cinnamon in the mix adds a nice flavor boost.

-- After blending, allow the batter to rest for 1 hour or chill overnight in a sealed jar.
+- After blending, allow the batter to rest for at least 30 minutes in the refrigerator or chill overnight in a sealed jar.

 - Cook on medium heat.
 These pancakes are thin, so they will burn before they are ready to flip on high heat